 - All statutes or rules supporting the provider's contentions of

 In accordance with 405 IAC 1-1.5-2(f), the statement of

 issues shall govern the scope of the issues to be adjudicated in

 the appeal under this rule.
-The provider will not be permitted to
+The provider is not permitted to expand

-expand the appeal beyond the statement of issues with respect to
+the appeal beyond the statement of issues with respect to the

 - Specific findings, actions, or determinations of the office;

 - The reason or rationale supporting the provider's appeal